yash-suryarao/DevOps-Notes/2-GitHub.md

 * __git commit -m "message":__ Saves a snapshot of the staged changes with a descriptive message.
 * __git commit -a -m "message":__ To add any of our tracked files to the stageing area and commit them by providing a message to remember.

-* __git status:__ To see what's changed since the last commit. <br> List which files are staged, unstaged and untracked.
+* __git status:__ To see what's changed since the last commit.
+List which files are staged, unstaged and untracked.

 * __git log:__ Display the entire commit history using the default format.
 * __git reflog:__ Show a log of changes to the local repository's HEAD.
 Add __--relative-date__ flag to show date info or __--all__ to showsall refs.
 (Basically shows changes/history to the local repo by using all the commands.)